radicaled42/https-certificates-local-kubernetes/README.md

 10.96.94.238
 ```

 Then, convince CoreDNS to resolve `foo.example.com` to this IP.
-Add the CoreDNS configfile the information of the new host:
+Add the CoreDNS configmap the information of the new host:

 ```yaml
     .:53 {